chris-krenz/opentrons_protocols/protocols/OT-Flex/Promega_Miniprep/README.md

 ## Protocol Summary
 >[!IMPORTANT]
->Pelleting the bacteria, discarding the supernatant and resuspending the pellet must be done manually before starting automated protocol.
+>Pelleting the bacteria, discarding the supernatant (and resuspending if chosen to do manually) the pellet must be done manually before starting automated protocol.

 ### Set up
 Before automation, place all labware accordance to the screen visualization set up